aspides-js/chromTools/README.rst

 chromTools
 ==========

 chromTools complete is a tool to assess the completeness of your epigenetic dataset.
-Can be used with ChIP-seq, ATAC-seq or WGBS data, required files are aligned BED files.
+Can be used with ChIP-seq, ATAC-seq or any data that may be peak-called, required files are aligned BED files.

 For detailed documentation, please visit the `documentation pages <https://aspides-js.github.io/chromTools/>`_.